 What Slack actually is

 Last but not least, it is important to understand what Slack is and what it is not.
 Yes, Slack is a super effective instant messaging and collaboration system – an information inbox that serves as a notification tray for an entire team.

-What Slack is not however, is a communication that platform allows organisation, overview and stimulates movement.
+What Slack is not, however, is a communication that platform allows organization, overview and stimulates movement.
 Conversations do not generally lead to ‘action’ – meaning that if a message is not somehow written down, it will slowly drown in the circulation messages.
 Additionally, conversations cannot be classified, organized or be converted into tasks.
 At the end of the day, Slack is simply not a project management tool.

 Mostly due to Slack’s recent popularity, people often tend to expect ‘more’ resulting in complaints and disappointments.
 It is therefore important to understand what Slack actually is, and how it can be used.
-Understand ‘how’ your organisation works, and ‘what’ platform it needs to meet all expectations and desires.
+Understand ‘how’ your organization works, and ‘what’ platform it needs to meet all expectations and desires.